xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 ---

-## 9. TU roadmap and verification levels
+## 9. Tension Universe roadmap and verification levels

-This block explains the current verification levels for Q042 within TU and outlines next steps.
+This block explains the current verification levels for Q042 within the Tension Universe program and outlines next steps.

 ### 9.1 Current levels